 You panfry the chicken in chilli, paprika and lime so it has tons of flavour.
 The “salsa” is courgette (or zucchinis if you’re Australian), sweet corn, tomato, red onion and garlic mixed with olive oil and coriander (only if you like it).

 Week three, and I’m stepping things up a gear.
 I didn’t see the shift in weight during spring training that I would have liked.
 I know why; had I followed the meal plan, I would be in better shape.
 I’ve decided to go back to my trusted method of counting macros (essentially counting the amount of protein, carbohydrates and fats each day, based on what you need), that way I can eat anything and count it.
 With the meal plan, it’s tasty and easy to follow, but you have to be all in.
 I’m still using it as a guide and eating some meals off the plan, but I’m adding that extra layer of counting the macros too.
 It’s the only thing that has actually worked for me.

 Weeks three through six are known as regular season.
 This is all about forming new and hopefully lifelong habits.
 Like that water-and-lemon-first thing, and factoring in more sleep.
 The food plan during this phase is focused on high protein to try to support muscle growth and to aid fat loss.
 I may not be totally sticking to the food plan but high protein meals are top of mind.

-Since I’m stepping things up a gear I’ve doubled my classes going from three sessions per week to five to six.
+Since I’m stepping things up a gear I’ve doubled my classes going from three sessions per week to five or six.
 I’m hoping that will make up for some of the work-related events I’ve had to attend.
 Since ramping up my class time, I’ve noticed muscle tone in places like my upper back (just below my arms), and I’m starting to see that line down my stomach, which hints at muscle being built—you know, the one Emily Ratajkowski has (something I so desperately want to achieve, just once in my life).